-Small units at the same site may apply test results from one unit to another unit at the same site.
-In order to qualify for this treatment, the units must be electrically identical and must be less than 60 MW nameplate capacity.
-Qualification to apply test results from one unit to another requires one-time submittal of the capability-curve and registration information for each unit, along with a request for this treatment, and pre-approval by the Manager, Operations Engineering.
-The form to request this treatment is provided as Attachment A-2 Each year, a test result form must be submitted for each unit that is requesting this treatment.
+Small, identical units at the same site may apply test results from one unit to another unit at the same site.
+In order to qualify for this treatment, the units must be electrically identical and must be less than 60 MW nameplate capacity each.
+Qualification to apply test results from one unit to another requires one-time submittal of the capability-curve and registration information for each unit, along with a request for this treatment, and pre-approval by the Manager of Operations Engineering.
+The form to request this treatment is provided as Attachment A-2 Each year, only one identical treatment unit must be tested to represent the capabilities of each other identical treatment unit a test result form must be submitted for each unit that is requesting this treatment.
 The test form must reference the PTID of the unit at the site that actually performed the test and the date and time of the test.